-- Clinical course work completed more than three years ago in Molloy University's Cardiovascular Technology Program must be repeated.
-The need for repetition of nonclinical courses will be determined on an individual basis. - Readmission to the Cardiovascular Technology Program for students who have taken Molloy University's Cardiovascular Technology clinical courses within the past three-year period may require that students successfully complete challenge examinations and demonstrate clinical competence.
+- Clinical coursework completed more than three years ago in Molloy University's Cardiovascular Technology Program must be repeated.
+The need for repetition of nonclinical course will be determined on an individual basis. - Readmission to the Cardiovascular Technology Program for students who have taken Molloy University Cardiovascular Technology clinical courses within the past three-year period may require that students successfully complete challenge examinations and demonstrate clinical competence.
 The need for such examinations will be determined on an individual basis.

 Students who do not follow the designed course progression and have a one or two semester lapse between clinical rotations, due to a need to repeat a course or a leave of absence, will be required to successfully complete challenge examinations and demonstrate clinical competence prior to enrolling in another clinical course.
-The need for such examinations will be determined on an individual basis.
-Please consult with the Director of Clinical Education.
+The need for such examinations will be determined on an individual basis by the Clinical Coordinator and Program Director.